 “Once again I can’t tell you how much Rebecca looks forward to skiing, it makes her feel normal and the joy it brings her is priceless, without the Active Hand she would just be another kid sitting on the side-lines with only memories about what life was like before cancer.”

 Rebecca also uses her Active Hands gripping aids with her specially designed bike.
 We hope that she can use it to try other activities that our customers have told us about such as climbing or off-road riding.
-Why not take a look at our products page for more ideas?
+Why not take a look at our how-to page for more ideas?